DixitAhir7/DAYRO/DAYRO/pending_functionality/index.md

 <!-- for better experience -->
 --> location of user
 --> uesr data
---> first target of site is to make this, for only related to dayro content it includes everything

  --> add video in background with pure music, of combined all artists of gujrat include only main

 --> make this site entertaining
---> my prediction is that 90% will be seeing this in phone, so make it perfect responsive for phone on your own
+--> so make it perfect responsive for phone

 # 3d art gallery
 --> where i'll show dayro historical images,